pawamoy/dependenpy/docs/configuration.rst

 * ...

 It would be great to organize your packages by groups.
-To do so, instead of passing a `list` to the `DependencyMatrix` constructor, you can pass an `OrderedDict`, imported from `collections`.
+To do so, instead of passing a `list` to the `MatrixBuilder` constructor, you can pass an `OrderedDict`, imported from `collections`.
 Example:

 .. code:: python

     from collections import OrderedDict
-    from dependenpy.utils import DependencyMatrix
+    from dependenpy.utils import MatrixBuilder

     my_packages = OrderedDict()